ayechanst/model-of-the-evm/simple-nft/nft-guide.md

 ## ⛽️ Getting funds from the faucet for gas

 Ok lets get some gas!
 Lets see how our analogy holds up so far.
-Before moving on thought, there a few more analogies/concepts to bring this concept to life!
+Before moving on though, there a few more analogies/concepts to bring this concept to life!

 ## Transactions are Trains!